envytools/envytools/hwdocs/memory/nv01-vram.rst

 The framebuffer is mapped straight to MMIO area:

-MMIO 0x1000000:0x2000000
+.. todo:: space?

+.. space:: 8 nv01-fb 0x1000000 VRAM access area

    Address range mapped straight to the framebuffer.
 Can be accessed in arbitrarily-sized units.

-.. _nv01-pram-mmio-config:

 RAMIN
 =====